achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/README.md

 ## Installation

-1. If the application does not start, you need to install [.net desktop runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.1-windows- x64-installer)
+1. If the application does not start, you need to install [.net desktop runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.1-windows-x64-installer)
 2. [Download the program from the releases of this repository on Github](https://github.com/achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/releases/latest)
      * *For the safety of your data, download the application only from here*
 4. Unpack the .zip file to any folder
 5. Run the file **NebulaAuth.exe**

 ## Usage

-   - *Main window*

 ![gh-main-window-eng](https://github.com/achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/assets/106531132/15c0e870-1766-43a5-9e8c-2f34d5436beb)

 1. Control panel.